 Have you ever noticed that people who are asked what they look for in a partner say they want someone that makes them laugh?
 That’s because laughter makes everyone, from babies to seniors feel good.

 I bet everyone watching and listening to that man (stranger) laugh felt great for a long time afterward.
 I know I did.

-My brother is in great company, apparently, 1957 was a great year…do you know who else turned 60 this year?
+My brother is in great company, apparently, 1957 was a great year…do you know who else is turning sixty this year?
 Lots of celebrities including Steve Harvey, Melanie Griffith, Vanna White, and John’s favorite, Homer Simpson!

 I hope my brother is not too bothered about turning sixty.
 I know he has his priorities right, retiring from work recently to spend more time doing the things he loves to do.
 We are not always sure what those things are, but he does appear to be enjoying himself.

 There are lots of good proverbs about turning sixty, so pick one (or three) and run with it…